ashwanik0777/portfolio2/README.md

-# 🚀 Ashwani Kumar – Ultra-Modern Dynamic Portfolio with Smart Admin Dashboard
+# 🚀 Ashwani Kushwaha – Ultra-Modern Dynamic Portfolio with Smart Admin Dashboard

 Welcome to **Ashwani Kumar's Portfolio** – an avant-garde, fully dynamic, and visually immersive portfolio template built for developers, designers, and creators who love both beauty and brains in their web presence.
 Enjoy top-tier UI/UX, rich micro-interactions, and a robust admin dashboard for effortless content management.